pennlabs/penn-sdk-python/README.rst

 To use these libraries, you must first obtain an API token and password, which can be done here_.
 There are separate API tokens and password for each of dining, registrar, news/events/maps, transit, and directory.

-There is also a Laundry API, which doesn't need a key.
+There is also a Laundry API and a Study Spaces API, which don't need a key.

 Documentation